Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Empirical Evaluation

 Following we consider our attack against the Byzantine-robust Aggregation Rules (AGRs) integrated FRL.
 Table \ref{tab:agrs} illustrates the five types of AGRs and their applicability to integrated with FRL.
 For Distance-based and Validation-based AGRs, we directly apply those to the user updates (rankings).
 For the weighted-aggregation-based AGRs, we first calculate the trust score $s^{agr}_u$ for $u \in [1, U]$ using each AGR strategy and then use the following weighted majority voting to get the global ranking:

 However, the Norm-bounded AGRs restrict the norm of local updates to a fixed threshold before aggregation, while dimension-wise AGRs identify outliers in each dimension.
 Therefore these approaches are unsuitable to integrate with FRL.
 Additionally, FLDetector is based on $\nabla_t=\nabla_{t-1}+ H_t (g_t -g_{t-1})$, where $\nabla_t$ indicate the user update in iteration $t$, and $g_t$ indicate global model in iteration $t$, and $H_t = \int_0^1 H \left( g_{t-1} + x (g_t - g_{t-1}) \right) \, dx$ is an integrated Hessian for client in iteration $t$.
 Due to the differing aggregation rules from FRL, we do not consider FLDetector in our experiments.
 Regarding Krum-integrated FRL, the convergence for the clean model is not stable due to the large portion of discard.
 Therefore, we do not include that in the results of our experiments.
 For detailed descriptions of each AGR, please refer to Appendix \ref{app:detailed_agr}.
+Beyond AGRs, we also discuss our attack in the context of other defense methods, including augmented defenses and certified defenses, details see Appendix \ref{app:other_defense}.